PrimeDAO/dapp-boilerplate-angular-bootstrap/README.md

-# Dapp Boilerplate Angular Bootstrap
+# Dapp Boilerplate Using Angular and Bootstrap

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.